 Other items which students are expected to provide for themselves include Modern Language dictionaries (French & German), a Mathematics calculator, a mini whiteboard, with pens and eraser, headphones, padlock and an Art and Design Starter Pack.
-It is recommended that these are purchased through the school prior to students starting in Year 7.
-More details are available on the school website.
+It is recommended that these are purchased through the school prior to students starting in Year 7 as this ensures all students have the same version of equipment or dictionary, making it easier to guide students during lessons.
+More details will be available on the school website.